NET WORTH: Unknown

 FUNDING AREAS: Education and Youth, Bay Area Community, Health

-OVERVIEW: Jay Hoag and his wife Michaela move their philanthropy through the Hoag Family Foundation, which gave away around $1 million in a recent year.
+OVERVIEW: Jay Hoag and his wife Michaela do their grantmaking through the Hoag Family Foundation, which made around $1 million in grants in a recent year.
 Interests include education and health, particularly Alzheimer’s research.

 BACKGROUND: Jay Hoag has a B.A. in economics and political science from Northwestern University and an MBA from the University of Michigan.
 He was a managing director at Chancellor Capital Management, where he worked as a technology-focused venture capitalist and fund manager.
 In 1995, he cofounded Technology Crossover Ventures (TCV), which has raised over $12 billion and emerged as a leading provider of growth capital to technology companies.